-Coyotes can swim, and are excellent swimmers.
-They prefer to be on land, however, only going into the water to find prey or to escape predators.
+Coyotes can swim and are excellent swimmers.
+However, they prefer to be on land, only going into the water to find prey or escape predators.

 I wanted to find out more information about coyotes and their swimming abilities.
-There is not a lot of information out there, but I have gathered here everything I could find onto one page for you.
+There is not much information out there, but I have gathered here everything I could find onto one page for you.

 Are Coyotes Good Swimmers?

-Coyotes are members of the Canidae family, which also includes dogs, wolves and foxes.
-Members of the Canidae family can all swim, with dogs with the correct body types, especially enjoying the activity.
+Coyotes are members of the Canidae family, which also includes dogs, wolves, and foxes.
+Members of the Canidae family can swim with dogs with the correct body types, especially enjoying the activity.

-Coyotes share a similar body type as these dogs, with bodyweight that is distributed evenly between the head and the rear.
-They also have a weather-resistant coat in the winter and a large tail which can act as a rudder to guide them while swimming.
+Coyotes share a similar body type as these dogs, with bodyweight distributed evenly between the head and the rear.
+They also have a weather-resistant coat in the winter and a large tail, which can act as a rudder to guide them while swimming.

 Their fur is buoyant to help them keep afloat in the water, with the thickness trapping air.
 This helps the coyote stay afloat, not sinking under the weight of their fur.
 The fur conserves heat, helping to keep them insulated after swimming.

 Coyotes can swim and have several adaptations to help them.
 Coyotes do not fear water and are happy to cross deep rivers.

 Coyotes are excellent swimmers and can swim at least 0.8km (0.5 miles).
 Coyotes swim slowly compared to their speed on land.
 This is far shorter than the distance wolves can swim.
 Wolves can swim up to 12km (7.5 miles).
 This is in part due to their webbed feet.